Musabe24/promptmaster/README.md

 Write your User Prompt (e.g., "Explain quantum mechanics for beginners.")

 Click "Generate Prompt" – the tool will combine both prompts optimally.

+## 🔥 Why Use This Tool? ##

+✅ No more copy-paste chaos

+✅ Clear separation of system and user prompts

+✅ Improves AI responses through optimized structure